Mooncoin (MOON) Price Reaches $0.0000 on Top Exchanges

-Mooncoin (CURRENCY:MOON) traded down 2.3% against the dollar during the 1 day period ending at 19:00 PM E.T. on August 9th.
-Mooncoin has a total market cap of $6.77 million and $140.00 worth of Mooncoin was traded on exchanges in the last day.
-One Mooncoin coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-In the last week, Mooncoin has traded down 2.6% against the dollar.
+Mooncoin (CURRENCY:MOON) traded down 2.3% against the dollar during the 1 day period ending at 19:00 PM E.T. on August 14th.
+Over the last seven days, Mooncoin has traded 2.6% lower against the dollar.
+One Mooncoin coin can now be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Mooncoin has a market cap of $6.77 million and approximately $140.00 worth of Mooncoin was traded on exchanges in the last 24 hours.

 - Hellenic Coin (HNC) traded 3.8% higher against the dollar and now trades at $3.68 or 0.00010892 BTC.